VNF1981/Zero-Inflated-Beta-Binomial-PGLMM-for-Analyzing-the-Cross-Species-Cancer-Data/README.md

 ## Model Structure
 ### Beta binomial component

 The beta-binomial component models the underlying cancer probability for each species.
 The dispersion parameter widens the variance beyond the binomial limit.
-A variance inflation factor (VIF) is calculated from this parameter to summarize how much additional variance is present relative to a binomial model.
+A custom variance inflation factor (VIF) is calculated from this parameter to summarize how much additional variance is present relative to a binomial model.

 ### Zero-Inflation Component